Glaucoma

 Surgery

-Surgery can create an alternative pathway for aqueous flow, but there is no clear advantage to early surgery over medical therapy.[21],[22] Surgery is generally reserved for patients with severe disease, or for those whom are refractory to other treatments.
-Surgery is not without risk.
-Complications include vision loss, infection, and cataract formation.[23]
+Surgery can create an alternative pathway for aqueous flow, but there is no clear advantage to early surgery over medical therapy.[22][23]
+Surgery is generally reserved for patients with severe disease or for those who are refractory to other treatments.
+Complications include vision loss, infection, and cataract formation.[24]

 Nutritional Considerations